 Benefits of workplace fitness

-Research suggests exercise during regular work hours may boost performance.2
+Research suggests that exercising during regular work hours may boost job performance.

 1. Organise a weekly fitness session with your team